afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

 These books are not available yet, but look very promising, so it might be worth to check them out when they are released or jump over and pre-order them.

 ### Hands-on Augmented Reality with ARKit ($45)
 I have not found a good ARKit book yet.
 Most books out there are compilations of tutorials without much depth.
 This book by Packt promises to break that trend as a more structured, but practical guide.
-It’s available for pre-order from Amazon.
+It's available for pre-order from Amazon.

 [Pre-order from Amazon](https://www.amazon.com/dp/1788471016/ref=cm_sw_r_cp_api_i_p5XsEbT81BH54)

 - - - -

 ### Thinking in Swift UI ($39)
-Many of us are struggling to find Swift UI useful in the real world as it’s still a very young framework.
-This book, (currently on pre-release), and also from the objc.io guys is supposed to be written around transitioning your way of thinking from the object-oriented style of UIKit to the declarative style of Swift UI.
-So it seems like a good sequel to the SwiftUI Essentials mentioned above
+Many of us are struggling to find Swift UI useful in the real world, as it's still a very young framework.
+This book, (currently on pre-release), and also from the objc.io guys is supposed to be written around transitioning your way of thinking from the object-oriented style of UIKit to the declarative form of Swift UI.
+So it seems like a great sequel to the SwiftUI Essentials mentioned above.

 [Pre-order from obc.io](https://www.objc.io/books/thinking-in-swiftui/)